salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 ## Adoption strategy

-Component authors must opt-in when implementing components that prefer native shadow in a mixed shadow DOM environment due to observable differences between synthetic mode and native mode.
-As such, it is the responsibility of the component auther to identify and resolve any breaking changes for existing components.

-Note that the current proposal for mixed mode considers polyfills as all-or-nothing.
-LWC is not in the business of providing workarounds for browser implementation issues, unless it affects the functionality of the framework itself.
+When setting `shadowMode` to `any`, it will be the responsibility of the component author to ensure that all components in the subtree are compatible with native Shadow DOM.
+Due to the nature of this feature, it is expected that initial usage will start at the leaf components and work its way up the component tree.
+If a component in the subtree does not support native Shadow DOM, the component author should work with the other component author to make the appropriate updates.

 # How we teach this

+Since we plan to eventually deprecate our synthetic shadow polyfill, we should have enough documentation for developers to understand how mixed mode works before they start implementing new components.
+This would allow them to produce components that are future-proof and minimize the amount of tech-debt from the start.

-Developers should know about mixed mode and the ability for a component to favor native Shadow DOM before they start implementing new components.
-This would eliminate any potential tech debt from accumulating before crossing the start line.
-Observable differences should be documented to assist in deciding whether a component is a candidate for native Shadow DOM.
+Observable differences should be documented to assist in the decision of whether a component is a candidate for native Shadow DOM.

 # Unresolved questions